 Expanded Function Dental Auxiliary (EFDA) Certificate Program

-Students will develop self-evaluation skills, an understanding of the Ohio State Dental Board as they pertain to EFDAs, as well as professionalism and ethics in dentistry.
+Students will develop self-evaluation skills, an understanding of the Ohio State Dental Board Rules and Laws as they pertain to EFDAs, as well as professionalism and ethics in dentistry.
 At the completion of the program, students will be eligible to sit for the written and didactic EFDA board examination to become a fully registered EFDA.

 Our one-year certificates are designed for students who might be interested in eventually pursuing an associate degree, but want to earn the education and credential that allows them to begin a professional career after one year.
 Learn about one-year certificates.